jaybigdreamer/ProfileView/README.md

-More like this is my simple profile view
+More like this is our team preview